Quick Start

 5. You can set up a custom domain under Settings.
 More on that in our custom domain guide, but you can skip it for now.

 Your site is live.
-Time to make it yours.
+Time to iterate.

 Build a website for an analytics SaaS.